qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 Create spatial index
 --------------------
-Creates a spatial index to speed up queries made against a field in a table.
-Support for index creation is dependent on the layer's data provider and the field type.
+Creates an index to speed up access to the features in a layer based on their spatial location.
+Support for spatial index creation is dependent on the layer's data provider.

 No new output layers are created.